Favorite Cycling Workouts—Comparing Different Approaches

 Rob Pickels 18:22

-But that’s a bit of a whoopsie.
-All right on that,
+But that’s a bit of a whoopsie on that.

-but I do think what you’re saying is that on, right, the base isn’t fatiguing you anymore.
-And I think that’s what people run into a lot is like just going and doing a long pace.
-Right?
-I remember this, when I first started training, I would go out and do a three hour ride and I was exhausted, I’d lay on the couch.
+But I do think what you’re saying is dead-on, right?
+The base isn’t fatiguing you anymore.
+And I think that’s what people run into a lot is – like just going and doing a long base ride.
+I remember this when I first started training, I would go out and do a three hour ride and I was exhausted, I’d lay on the couch.
 And I wasn’t even going that hard, really.
 And so this, this just breeds that ability to go.
-And the other thing that I like about what Tyler’s doing is when you push the wattage up that little bit, your are still producing more now you drop back down, you clear it all out like no science behind this necessarily, but the anecdotally it should feel like yeah, this should up the efficiency of what we’re trying to do in that zone.
+And the other thing that I like about what Seiler’s doing is when you push the wattage up that little bit, you are still producing more and now you drop back down, you clear it all out – like, no science behind this necessarily, but anecdotally it should feel like this should up the efficiency of what we’re trying to do in that zone.
 I really liked that.
-So

-let’s completely shift gears here.
-Amex OTS.
+So let’s completely shift gears here.
+AMEX OTS.
 Let’s hit every zone, let’s accumulate a ton of training stress.
 So this was Frank Overton’s, leading into the season.
-I love

-this workout when you’re getting closer to racing, because then when you’re racing, you’re hitting every zone.
-Yeah, for me, it’s dangerous because I feel like you are giving the athlete free license to absolutely wallop themselves with no structure and I would go out and that workout if I wanted to get to 200 Tss or OTS or however he describes it, just do one minute efforts, or 22nd huge efforts and but that’s helpful, but I can’t believe I’m saying this.
-It’s a little too unstructured for my toes.
+I love this workout when you’re getting closer to racing, because then when you’re racing, you’re hitting every zone.
+For me, it’s dangerous because I feel like you are giving the athlete free license to absolutely wallop themselves with no structure and I would go out and that workout, if I wanted to get to 200 TSS or OTS or however he describes it, I just do one minute efforts, or 20 second huge efforts but that’s helpful – but I can’t believe I’m saying this – It’s a little too unstructured for my taste.

-Look at that.
-Yeah.
-I know.
-Shocking, Trevor just whip his head around fast enough to give him some whiplash.
+Trevor just whipped his head around fast enough to give him some whiplash.

 Grant Holicky 19:51